New Deal Summary, Programs, Policies, and Its Success

 - National Labor Relations Act /Wagner Act - July: Protected the rights of employees to organize and address working conditions, with or without a union, and created the National Labor Relations Board.

 In 1937, FDR rolled out the Third New Deal.
-However, he was concerned about budget deficits, so did not fund it as strongly as the previous two.
+However, he was concerned about budget deficits, so did not fund it as much as the previous two.

 - United States Housing Act (Wagner-Steagall Act): Funded state-run public housing projects.